 Earthquak e Emergency Response - Staff Members and Safety Response Team Combined Step 1 Announcement At the onset of an earthquake, Safety Response Team Member will announce via walkie talkie: "Earthquake.
 Duck and cover.
 Earthquake.
 Duck and cover.
 Earthquake.
 Duck and cover."
-Step 2 Immediate response If indoors Turn away from windows, suspended objects or outside walls Drop to the floor, take cover under a desk, table or against an interior wall.
-Make your body as small as possible; cover head and neck while protecting chest.
-Hold position until the ground stops shaking or the Safety Response Team has announced over radios to begin Evacuation.
-If an aftershock occurs while you are exiting the building, "Drop, Cover and Hold On" until the shaking stops.
-If outdoors Teachers get to a clear space (away from buildings, poles, overhead wires and other tall objects) call out to student, "Duck and cover" Students drop to the ground and cover their head and neck with arms.
+If indoors • Turn away from windows, suspended objects or outside walls Drop to the floor, take cover under a desk, table or against an interior wall.
+Make your body as small as possible, sayor boad and poskywhile protosting.
+Make your body as small as possible; cover head and neck while protecting chest. • Hold position until the ground stops shaking or the Safety Response Team has announced over radios to begin Evacuation.
+Step 2 Immediate If an aftershock occurs while you are exiting the building, "Drop, Cover and Hold On" until the shaking stops. response If outdoors Teachers get to a clear space (away from buildings, poles, overhead wires and other tall objects) call out to student, "Duck and cover" • Students drop to the ground and cover their head and neck with arms.
 Watch for dangers that may demand movement.
-Be prepared to duck and cover again due to aftershocks.
-Hold position until the ground stops shaking or the Safety Response Team has announced over radios to begin Evacuation.
-Step 3 Walkie Talkie and If walkie talkies are not already on, turn on walkie talkies to Channel 1.
-Classroom teachers to take Emergency Backpack and Emergency Contact backpacks Roster Step 4 Evacuate Staff and students will evacuate the building in a quiet and orderly fashion using emergency exit routes.
+Be prepared to duck and cover again due to aftershocks. • Hold position until the ground stops shaking or the Safety Response Team has announced over radios to begin Evacuation.
+Step 3 If walkie talkies are not already on, turn on walkie talkies to Channel 1.
+Walkie Talkie and Classroom teachers to take Emergency Backpack and Emergency Contact backpacks Roster Step 4 Evacuate Staff and students will evacuate the building in a quiet and orderly fashion using emergency exit routes.
 We will meet at the Emergency Meeting Area: Fenced-in Hall parking lot across Napa Street from the school Safety Response Team will ensure all classrooms, hallways, cafeteria, kitchen, restrooms and offices are empty.
 Safety Response Team will search for any missing students and staff.
 Step 5 Take roll Once you arrive at the Emergency Meeting Area, take roll, and notify the Safety Response Team of any missing students.
 Stay in the meeting area for further instruction.
 Step 6 Further instructions If there is minimal damage: Safety Response Team will announce "All Clear.
 All Clear.
 Please return to your normal activity."
 Staff and students will return to classrooms in a quiet and orderly fashion.
 If there is damage to the campus: Safety Response Team will enact the Reunification Plan at the site of evacuation, or where a Law Enforcement Agency indicates.